 Starting a new blog is a great way to connect with the world.
 When it comes to your passion and hobbies you can make it profitable.
 If you are probably heard about starting a blog, and indeed you can there are plenty of best blogging platforms do start it!

-But, the big question is: How to choose one of the best blogging platforms?
+But, the big question is: How to choose the best blogging platform right for you?

 The quick answer is, it depends on what you’re trying to blog, passion, and your future plans.
 The main things you need to understand is, you need to write good useful content and there should be blog readers to grow up your blog plus make money online.

 In 2020, there are plenty of blogging platforms and there are pros and cons of each.
-But if you’re a beginner learning how to start a blog for the first time, you have to find out which one is perfect for your working process.
+But, if you’re here as a beginner to learn how to start a blog for the first time, I’m here to help you to find out which one is perfect for your working process.

-In this post, I’ll walk through over the most useful blogging platforms based on popularity and personal experience.
+In this post, I’ll walk through over the most useful blogging platforms based on popularity and my personal experience.

-Let’s face the challenge, finding your best blogging platform!
+Let’s face the challenge, finding the best blogging platform right for you!

 The Most Popular Best Blogging Platforms

 Each platform has pros and cons and free and premium tools.
 But I’m not going to list them as best to worst.
 All of these are depends on the requirements.
 You can try any of them by clicking the list below.

-- WordPress.org – perfect to build up an own brand, fully customizable as a self-hosted blog.
+- WordPress.org – perfect to build up an own branded, fully customizable self-hosted blog. (recommended way)